lhoeg/responses-api-gem/README.md

 Note: This will only work if you have set the environment variable as mentioned before.
 You can explicitly pass a token like this

 `ResponsesApi::RetrieveResponsesRequest.execute('form-id, token: 'your-token-goes-here')`

+The returned responses are sent through Hashie to simplify access.
+This can be disabled by adding parameter `hashie: false` to responses

+`responses = ResponsesApi::RetrieveResponsesRequest.execute('form-id').responses(hashie: false)`

 ## Development